 - No student shall make unauthorized use of any university facility or equipment.
 Upon appropriate notice by University officials, authorization for the use of university facilities or equipment may be withdrawn or otherwise restricted.

-- No student shall enter a community bathroom designated for the opposite sex.
+- No student shall enter a community bathroom designated for the opposite gender.

 - No student shall enter or attempt to enter any athletic contest, dance, social event or other such public event without the credentials for admission (i.e., ticket, identification card or invitation) or violate the reasonable qualifications for attendance as established by the sponsors.